In This Article

 How much will a secured credit card raise my score?

-It’s hard to say exactly how much a secured credit card will raise your credit score, or how fast your score will improve.
-Assuming you pay your bills on time and maintain a low credit utilization rate, you can expect to see improvements in your credit score after about 6-12 months.
-And if you start with a bad credit score, you can expect to qualify for an unsecured credit card for fair credit within 12-18 months.
+It’s hard to say exactly how much a secured credit card will raise your credit score or how fast your score will improve.
+Assuming you pay your bills on time and maintain a low credit utilization rate, you can expect to see improvements in your credit score after about six to 12 months.
+And if you start with a bad credit score, you can expect to qualify for an unsecured credit card for fair credit within 12 to 18 months.
+Chime Credit Builder Secured Visa® Credit Card users can see an average 30-point increase in their credit score over eight months.²

 How do I make the switch from a secured credit card to an unsecured one?